Standard 4: Assessment of Learning Outcomes

 1

-• Relevance: tests and examinations are appropriate to the learning context and the age of learners;
+• Relevance: Tests and examinations should be appropriate to the learning context and age of children and young people.

 Back to Top